Rust Romandie meetup + Hackers at EPFL

 Either the trait or the type you're writing the

-for must be inside your crate (i.e. your library).
+implfor must be inside your crate (i.e. your library).

 trait ToString { fn to_string(&self) -> String; } trait ToJson { fn to_json(&self) -> Json; } trait Equiv<T> { fn equiv(&self, other: &T) -> bool; }

-.enum Boolean { True, False }
+sum types in the literature.data and Scala's case class.enum Boolean { True, False }

 Rust's

-type is not implemented this way as it is a primitive.
+booltype is not implemented this way as it is a primitive.

 enum Boolean { True, False } let b: Boolean = True;